 An example follows:

-The business would pay $200 for commitment and closing fees.
-The amount of interest will fluctuate depending on the amount outstanding but could go up to $1,000 if all $10,000 is drawn.
+The business would pay $2,000 for commitment and closing fees.
+The amount of interest will fluctuate depending on the amount outstanding but could go up to $12,500 if all of the line is drawn.
 The business would pay interest for as long as the facility is outstanding and used.

 The general factoring fee structure is described below.